 Importance

-Gypsum is used in fertilizer and cement industries.
+Gypsum is used in the fertiliser and cement industries.

 Main Areas